 More and more tests for the novel coronavirus are coming onto the market.
-By the end of April, there were already more than 150 different products worldwide.
-These can essentially be divided into two main groups: tests that prove that someone is carrying the coronavirus in them and can therefore potentially infect others, and serological tests that prove that someone has been infected in the past.
+By the end of July, there were already more than 350 different products worldwide.
+There are three main types: PCR tests, serological tests (ELISA) and antigen tests.

 To check whether someone is currently infected and can also infect others, a test based on the polymerase chain reaction (PCR) method is usually used.
 Alternatively, there are also so-called isothermal DNA amplification tests, which, however, work very similarly to PCR tests.

 In both cases, saliva is extracted from the patient's throat using a cotton swab.
 Sputum from the deeper lung is also suitable for detection.
 Afterward, a certain part of the genetic material — for example, a gene — is multiplied from the sample in numerous steps, and, finally, a biochemical method called agarose gel electrophoresis is used to determine whether the expected viral genetic material was contained in the sample.

 Read more: How does testing for the coronavirus work?